High-Protein Diet Benefits, Drawbacks, Guidelines, FAQs and More

 7. Protects heart health

-Some studies show that an inverse relationship between protein intake and risk of heart disease has been observed in adults, as higher protein diets appear to be one of the natural remedies for high blood pressure.
+Some studies have revealed that an inverse relationship between protein intake and risk of heart disease has been observed in adults, as higher protein diets appear to be one of the natural remedies for high blood pressure.
 Also, substituting carbohydrate foods with protein results in lower LDL “bad” cholesterol and triglyceride levels.

 One reason this might be true is because higher protein diets balance blood sugar and tend to help prevent other heart disease-related causes, including obesity and diabetes.